gustafnk/microservice-websites/index.md

 <link rel="import" href="/shopping-cart/component/scripts">
 ```

 One downside with this approach is that the polyfills for HTML Imports use `eval` to run referenced JavaScript files, which is a violation of the [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) Level 2 (CSP).
-Using the CSP removes many common web security threats, so it’s a good practice to enable it, which in turn means that we today should think twice before use HTML Imports.
+Using the CSP removes many common web security threats, so it's a good practice to enable it, which in turn means that we today should think twice before use HTML Imports.

 Instead, we can use a script loader, i.e. [little-loader](https://github.com/walmartlabs/little-loader), to load cache busted script files: